-Travel in 2020 may be a bit different than usual, but road trips have never been a more popular way to get from place to place.
-Whether you’re from the upper Midwest or flying into Minneapolis or driving from the West through North Dakota, this itinerary can help you find the best places to stop on your road trip through Minnesota & North Dakota.
+Road trips have never been a more popular way to get from place to place than they are now.
+Whether you’re from the upper Midwest or flying into Minneapolis and driving West, this itinerary can help you find the best places to stop on your road trip through Minnesota & North Dakota.

-The MSP Airport is a great place to fly into if you’re looking for a nice road trip in the Minnesota and North Dakota area.
+The MSP Airport is a great place to fly into if you’re looking for a nice road trip through the Minnesota and North Dakota area.
 Start in the Twin Cities and hit the big stops like the Mall of America, Como Park, and the Minneapolis Sculpture Garden, and then hit the road on your way up to Fargo (with stops along the way of course).

 Just about an hour Northwest of the cities, you’ll find St. Cloud.
 This beautiful city is located right on the Mississippi River and features a nice downtown area, nature walks, and places to stop for lunch like the Park Diner.

 For more information on St. Cloud, check out their website.

 Once you pass St. Cloud, you’re officially in Minnesota Lakes Country (although there are over 10,000 lakes in the state, so you’re never too far away from one).
 Alexandria has beautiful lakes to visit and many other outdoor activities to partake in.

 Look on Explore Alexandria’s website to see more about what to do in this lake town.

 Park Rapids is a bit out of the way, but worth every minute.
 Itasca State Park is right outside of Park Rapids and has the headwaters for the Mississippi River.
 Walk across this mighty river (actually in the water!), take some nice hikes, and head into Downtown Park Rapids (one of the 10 most charming Minnesota Main Streets) for a stroll and some great shopping.